smabbasht/lox-interpreter/notes.md

-## Chapter 2 - A Map of the Territory
+# Chapter 2 - A Map of the Territory

+## The parts of a language

 ### Scanning
 - The first step is `scanning`, also known as `lexing`, or  `lexical analysis`.